rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 ---

+## Imperfect Metaphors

 The words "wallet" and "address" are at best imperfect metaphors, and at worst confusing anachronisms, like trying to define the Internet in terms of typewriters and postage stamps.

-However, if you learn how keys and UTXOs work, then you will understand what people mean when they talk about their wallet and addresses.
+However, if you learn how Keys and UTXOs work, then you will understand what people mean when they talk about their wallet and addresses.